Search and rescue: United States

-SAR standards adopted by agencies having jurisdiction are developed primarily by non-governmental organizations, including ASTM International and National Fire Protection Association.
-These standards are adopted also by training and certification organizations such as Mountain Rescue Association and National Association for Search and Rescue to develop training that will meet or exceed those standards.
+SAR standards adopted by agencies having jurisdiction are developed primarily by non-governmental organisations, including ASTM International and National Fire Protection Association.
+These standards are adopted also by training and certification organisations such as Mountain Rescue Association and National Association for Search and Rescue to develop training that will meet or exceed those standards.
 Within ASTM International, standards specific to SAR are developed by Technical Committee F32 on Search and Rescue.
 Formed in 1988, the committee had 85 current members and jurisdiction of 38 approved standards.

 Vietnam

 Under command of the Central Government: